On a Sparse Shortcut Topology of Artificial Neural Networks: EXPRESSIVITY

-\textbf{Recurrent Relation:} Suppose that we have obtained the desired $i^{th}$ neuron $R_i$, we can proceed to design the $(i+1)^{th}$ neuron with the goal to express the function $|f_{i+1}(x)-f_{i+1}(x_{i+1})|$ over the interval $[x_{i+1}, x_{i+2}]$, which is $|f(x)|$ without a constant lift.
+Recurrent Relation: Suppose that we have obtained the desired $i^{th}$ neuron $R_i$, we can proceed to design the $(i+1)^{th}$ neuron with the goal of expressing the function $|f_{i+1}(x)-f_{i+1}(x_{i+1})|$, which is $|f_{i+1}(x)|$ over the interval $(x_{i+1}, x_{i+2}]$ without a constant lift.
 The tricky point is that the current neuron basically takes in the output of the previous neuron as the input, which is in the functional range instead of the input domain.
-Therefore, we need to perform an inverse affine transform.
+Therefore, we need to perform an inverse affine transform: